Nanded-Waghala City Municipal Corporation: Administration

 The NWCMC is headed by an IAS officer who serves as Municipal Commissioner, wielding executive power.
 A quinquennial election is held to elect corporators, who are responsible for basic civic infrastructure and enforcing duty.
 The Mayor, usually from the majority party, serves as head of the house.

-Mayor's of Nanded
+Commissioner's of Nanded

 Office of NWCMC is located at Nanded which is situated on the banks of Godavari River.